Editor’s note: This month, Elsevier Connect is exploring “the creative face of science and medicine.”

 In learning how to play chess, we learn how the pieces move and the relative value of knights and rooks and pawns.
 But as we progress, the creative elements emerge.
 We discover that we can choose an opening that will lead to a slow, cautious game with the strategic maneuvering of pieces – or a wide open board where pieces are exchanged in rapid succession.
 We realize that recognizing patterns is as important as cold calculation.
 And we learn that the lowly pawn that’s worth just one point in the beginner’s manual can win a game if strategically placed.

 In any art that’s rooted in science – whether it’s chess, music or cooking – we often begin by focusing on the technical elements.
 But ultimately technique becomes intertwined with creativity, and that creativity can take many forms.

-That’s the way it is with data science, which, if you talk to the people who practice it at the highest levels, is also an art requiring creativity.
+That’s the way it is with data science, which — if you talk with the people who practice it at the highest levels — is also an art requiring creativity.

 For the data scientists at Elsevier, who build features for platforms used by researchers and clinicians around the world, machine learning and NLP (Natural Language Processing) are anything but purely technical.
 And while some of these technologists might chuckle at the suggestion that they are artists, it’s not long before they are using terms like creativity, brainstorming and beauty when discussing their work.

 “People might think machine learning is a very technical thing, but they don’t realize the nuance, and all the choices you have,” said Dr. Marius Doornenbal, Chief NLP Scientist at Elsevier.

 Welcome to our daily jam sessions